paperclip-ui/paperclip/README.md

 }
 ```

-A lot of the design around the DSL is inspired by common UI features
+Much of the DSL's design is inspired by Figma, Sketch, among other design tools.
+Some overlapping concepts include:

+- Components
+- Style variants
+-

 Paperclip enables you to design and build just about any kind of web application end-to-end.
 It can be used directly within [Codespaces](https://github.com/features/codespaces), enabling anyone easy access to make changes to web applications.